Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 Protect investor and board conversations

-As the company grows, investor expectations compound.
-Board conversations get more complex.
-The language used in those rooms either reinforces the position or quietly undermines it.
+The language used in investor and board rooms either reinforces the position or quietly undermines it.
 We ensure those conversations stay coherent with what the company is building.

 Month 6